beryldb/beryldb/README.md

 [![Discord Server](https://img.shields.io/discord/823028202318200912?color=7289da&logo=discord "Discord Server")](https://discord.gg/GRCEuMdYRt)
 <br>

-This README is a brief introduction to Beryl.
+This README is a brief introduction to BerylDB.
 For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

 ## Join our community 👋